How to be a Park Ranger to Your Customers

 - Exceed expectations.
 When this lady paid the fee for a night of camping, she expected to get a campsite to herself for one night, the use of clean bathroom facilities, and access to all of the natural beauty at the park.
 She did not expect to get a park ranger to give her personal time and attention to help set up her tent.
 That went way beyond her expectations, and it did not cost her any more than the camping fee.
 It took me only 20 minutes, and she is probably still telling people about it today.
 Consider what you can do to go beyond the expectations of your customer.
 Truthfully, most people have become accustomed to not having their expectations met.
 So if you can meet expectations you have already won.
 But if you can exceed those expectations, you have earned a loyal customer.
 Do you think the lady went camping again after that trip?
 I bet she did.

 - Work within your message.
 To keep it simple, let’s say the message of a park ranger is to protect and serve parks and people.
 I marketed the message by being in uniform.
 For a park ranger, there is no better marketing than the uniform.
 I mobilized the message walking the campground and getting your message out in front of the people.
 I mastered the message by telling the lady I could help, and then delivering on the promise.
 When our interaction was over, I know she believed the message of a park ranger was to protect and serve parks and people.
 And perhaps more importantly, I believed the message too.

-If you can apply those five lessons into your business, you will be strutting around like a park ranger.
+If you can apply those six lessons into your business, you will be strutting around like a park ranger.
 And you will serve your customers better.